flan/SillyTavern-Docs/Usage/World_Info/global.md

 Recursive scanning enables activated entries to activate others in turn, over and over, to resolve complex relationships between World Info entries.
 This feature can significantly enhance the dynamic nature of creative scenarios.

-When this setting is disabled, behaviour is effectively the same as setting [Max Recursion Steps](#max-recursion-steps) to `1`.
+When this setting is disabled, behavior is effectively the same as setting [Max Recursion Steps](#max-recursion-steps) to `1`.

-See [the entry section on recursion](./structure.md#recursion) for a list of options that may be adjusted on a per-entry basis.
+See [the entry section on recursion](./worldinfo.md#recursion) for a list of options that may be adjusted on a per-entry basis.

 The gist of recursion is that *entries can activate other entries by mentioning their keywords in the content text.*